 }

-That concludes the JavaScript.
+That concludes the required JavaScript for this tutorial.

 html {